Using kgdb, kdb and the kernel debugger internals¶

 Kernel parameter: nokaslr

-If the architecture that you are using enable KASLR by default, you should consider turning it off.
-KASLR randomizes the virtual address where the kernel image is mapped and confuse gdb which resolve kernel symbol address from symbol table of vmlinux.
+If the architecture that you are using enables KASLR by default, you should consider turning it off.
+KASLR randomizes the virtual address where the kernel image is mapped and confuses gdb which resolves addresses of kernel symbols from the symbol table of vmlinux.

 This is a quick example of how to use kdb.